Follow these five tips to make sure your rebranding is a success.

 1. Ask yourself the tough questions.

-"I often suggest doing a customer focus group to kick things off, to get a better idea of what your customers think of you right now," she added.
+"I often suggest doing a customer focus group to kick things off, to get a better idea of what your customers think of you right now," Barry said.
 "That can help you inform the strategy for how to get your brand to where you want it to be."

 2. Decide who will execute what.